OctopusDeploy/blog/blog/2021-09/clusterlint-with-runbooks/index.md

 ---
 title: Linting your Kubernetes cluster with Clusterlint and runbooks
-description: Learn how Clusterlint can be built into your workflow with runbooks
+description: Learn how Clusterlint can be built into your workflow with runbooks.
 author: matthew.casperson@octopus.com
 visibility: public
-published: 2020-01-30
+published: 2021-09-14-1400
 metaImage: k8s-clusterlint-runbook.png
 bannerImage: k8s-clusterlint-runbook.png
 bannerImageAlt: Kuberentes DevOps Runbook example with clusterlint